artifacthub/hub/docs/helm_annotations.md

 This annotation is used to provide some details about the changes introduced by a given chart version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your chart versions.
 You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).

+This annotation can be provided using two different formats: using a plain list of strings with the description of the change or using a list of objects with some extra structured information (see example below).
+Please feel free to use the one that better suits your needs.
+The UI experience will be slightly different depending on the choice.
+When using the *list of objects* option the valid **supported kinds** are *added*, *changed*, *deprecated*, *removed*, *fixed* and *security*.

 - **artifacthub.io/containsSecurityUpdates** *(boolean string, see example below)*

 Use this annotation to indicate that this chart version contains security updates.
 When a package release contains security updates, a special message will be displayed in the Artifact Hub UI as well as in the new release email notification.